Jypear/tocketry/docs/contributing.rst

 - Ensure the code follows best practices and fits to the project

 Don't feel overwhelmed with these, there are automatic pipelines to ensure code quality and your code can be updated after the pull request.
-Rocketry's maintainers understand that you are using your free time to contribute on free open-source software.
+Tocketry's maintainers understand that you are using your free time to contribute on free open-source software.